Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 In diagram 7 another advantage of this synchronization model
-is illustrated, the concept of late binding.
+is illustrated, i.e. the concept of late binding.
 In the case
 of late binding, streams are combined on playout in a presentation.
 By using
 the fragment boundaries and a common timeline it can